minerllabs/basalt_competition_baseline_submissions/README.md

 ### Dataset location

 You **don't** need to upload the MineRL dataset in submission and it will be provided in online submissions at `MINERL_DATA_ROOT` path, should you need it.
-For local training and evaluations, you can download it once in your system via `python ./utility/verify_or_download_data.py` or place manually into `./data/` folder.
+For local training and evaluations, you can download it once in your system via `python ./utility/verify_or_download_data.py` or place manually into the `./data/` folder.

 ## How to submit!